feliche93/n8n-nodes-papierkram/nodes/Papierkram/README.md

-# n8n-nodes-papierkram
+# Papierkram Node

 This is an n8n community node to access the Papierkram API.

 ## Authentication